taskett/taskett/_posts/2019-11-28-year_review.md

 And there you have it!
 I plan on renovating this site in January and adding an /open area where you'll be able to track key goals along with me in 2020.

 I also plan on getting more specific with my big goals as 2020 goes on.
-I'm still in 'recovery mode' so focusing on pursuing big goals is on the backburner while I continue to pursue stability and recovery.
+I'm still in 'recovery mode', so focusing on pursuing big goals is on the backburner while I continue to pursue stability and recovery.
 I am hoping in Q2 of 2020 I'll be able to focus on more 'sexy' goals, like increasing my MRR